Lamar Johnson (footballer)

-Lamar Johnson (born 4 November 1991) is a footballer who plays as a goalkeeper for Walthamstow and the Saint Lucia national football team.
+Lamar Johnson (born 4 November 1991) is a footballer who plays as a goalkeeper for Romford and the Saint Lucia national football team.

 Club career

 Johnson began his career in the youth systems at Charlton Athletic and Thurrock, before joining non-League club Concord Rangers in 2010.
 Johnson's formative years were spent at Romford, Aveley and Canvey Island, before signing for Grays Athletic in 2012.

 In January 2014, following an off the field incident against Bury Town that had occurred on 25 September 2013, Johnson was given a year long ban by The Football Association.
 Upon the completion of his ban, Johnson re-signed for Grays, going out on loan to Tilbury in order to gain match fitness.
 Whilst at Grays, loans to Soham Town Rangers and Harlow Town followed, before departing in 2016, re-joining tenants Aveley.
 On 24 March 2017, Johnson, alongside Canvey Island goalkeeper Conor Gough, joined Chelmsford City on dual-registration as cover for Ross Fitzsimons during Chelmsford's National League South run-in.
 During the 2017–18 season, Johnson re-signed for Grays, having spells at Hertford Town, Basildon United, Waltham Abbey and Aveley in the following campaign.
 In July 2019, Canvey Island signed Johnson.
 In the summer Johnson moved to Canveys near neighbour's Bowers & Pitsea.

 In the period November 2021 until the end of January, Johnson played for Haringey Borough, before continuing his career at Tilbury.
 In the summer 2022, Johnson joined Walthamstow.

 From November 2022 until the end of the 2022-23 season, Johnson played for Hornchurch before moving to Concord Rangers.
 Later in 2023, he moved to Harefield United.

 During the first half part of 2024, Johnson played for Tower Hamlets FC.
 In the summer 2024, he joined Enfield.
 In the beginning of 2025, he moved to Risborough Rangers.
 In March 2025, he returned to his former club, Walthamstow.